mlanser/f451-piF451/README.md

 - *ping* — show realtime graph of ping response time
 - *sparkles* — show random pixels light up — looks great at night and lets you know the app is running 😉

-You can switch between display modes by pushing the Sense HAT joystick left or right, and you can rotate the display by pushing up or down.
-You can also turn the LED display on/off by tapping (pushing straight down) the joystick in the middle.
+You can switch between display modes by pushing the Sense HAT joystick left or right and rotating the display by pushing the joystick up or down.
+And again, you can turn the LED display on/off by tapping (pushing straight down) the joystick in the middle.

-Finally you can exit the application using the `ctrl-c` command.
-If you use the `--uploads N` commandline argument, then the application will stop after *N* (simulated) uploads.
+Finally, you can exit the application using the `ctrl-c` command.
+If you use the `--uploads N` command line argument, the application will stop after *N* (simulated) uploads.

-**NOTE:** It takes a bit of time to run the actual speedtest and you'll probably only want to run this every few minutes.
-This obvioulsy slows down the 'realtime' display.
-However, this application is really designed to run in the background and you'll most likely only want to see "realtime" graph data output to the terminal and/or Sense HAT LED when you're configuring and/or testing the application.
+**NOTE:** It takes a bit of time to run the actual speed test, and you'll probably only want to run this every few minutes.
+This obviously slows down the 'realtime' display.
+However, this application is really designed to run in the background, and you'll most likely only want to see "realtime" graph data output to the terminal and/or Sense HAT LED when you're configuring and/or testing the application.

 ## How to test

 **NOTE: THIS IS STILL W.I.P - MORE/BETTER TEST TO COME**

-The tests are written for [pytest](https://docs.pytest.org/en/7.1.x/contents.html) and we use markers to separate out tests that require the actual Sense HAT hardware.
+The tests are written for [pytest](https://docs.pytest.org/en/7.1.x/contents.html), and we use markers to separate out tests that require the actual Sense HAT hardware.
 Some tests do not rely on the hardware to be present.
 However, those tests rely on the `pytest-mock` module to be present.

 ```bash
 # Run all tests (except marked 'skip')